NYCPlanning/db-template-repo/README.md

 2. Open the repo in a `Remote Window` in VS Code to utilize this repo's dev container
 > Ensure Docker Desktop is running.
 Start dev container either when prompted or via the green icon at the bottom left).

-3. Confirm setup is working by running a script via dev container terminal (e.g. `./bash/config.sh`)
+3. Confirm setup is working by running a script in the dev container terminal (e.g. `./bash/config.sh`)

 4. Open and merge branches to `dev` before `main`

 ---

 ### Approach Motivations
-Details about the purpose of this dataset and why any noteworthy decisions were made.
+Details about the purpose of this dataset and why any noteworthy decisions were made

-Details about alternative approaches and why they weren't chosen.
+Details about alternative approaches and why they weren't chosen